LounesMD/MMStrokeNet/README.md

 Note: you need to perform step 1 of the preprocessing pipeline before running the following commands.
 Indeed, the first command performs preprocessing steps (2-5).

 To run the code in test mode, you can use the following command examples.
-These commands are designed to predict on a batch of data and evaluate the models based on the given inputs.
+These commands are designed to predict on a batch of data.

 ```bash
 python3 preprocess.py --patients <input_data_folder>/raw/ --preprocess_steps prepare_without_brain_extraction remove_bias normalize -cs -m t1 -cfg config_vtest.yml